manoj8822/privacy-policy/README.md

 **Contact Us**

-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at [Your Contact Information].
+If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at [manojjonam4@gmail.com].

 This policy is effective as of [Date].